Brain-inspired Computational Intelligence via Predictive Coding: Predictive Coding in Machine Learning

-With respect to NGC, early work relied on simplifying assumptions, particularly that images were grey-scale (or simply single-channel) and exhibited relatively low scene complexity, e.g., no backgrounds and objects were easily identifiable.
-Note that NGC/PC circuits can be learned with patches instead, where a natural image is deconstructed into a $P \times P$ pixel grids; this allows the predictive synapses to acquire low-level patterns (such as strokes or edges for handwritten digits).
-Nevertheless, NGC has been generalized to natural images by directly integrating deconvolution/convolution \cite{ororbia2022convolutional}, the standard operations used to build convolutional/deconvolutional neural networks, in a framework known as convolutional neural generative coding (Conv-NGC).
-In Conv-NGC, forward and feedback synapses are implemented to manipulate feature maps, or small clusters of neurons, which are coupled to equally shaped clusters of error units that compute the relevant mismatch signals needed to conduct iterative inference.
-Surprisingly, Conv-NGC models were shown to learn feature representations that implicitly embodied an image pyramid \cite{adelson1984pyramid}.
+\paragraph{Computer Vision.} When processing images, PC has shown promise, particularly when generalizations that utilize convolutional operators are considered to tackle problems in vision such as object recognition and discrimination (using over-complete sparse representations) \cite{principe2014cognitive,chalasani2012temporal,sledge2021faster,chalasani2014context, spratling2017hierarchical}.
+Early NGC work used simplifying assumptions like greyscale images and low scene complexity with easily identifiable objects.
+NGC circuits can process image patches ($P \times P$ pixel grids) to learn low-level patterns such as edges and strokes.
+NGC was later generalized to natural images through convolutional neural generative coding (Conv-NGC), which integrates standard convolution/deconvolution operations \cite{ororbia2022convolutional}.
+In Conv-NGC, forward and feedback synapses manipulate feature maps coupled to error units that compute mismatch signals for iterative inference.
+Notably, Conv-NGC models learn feature representations that implicitly embody image pyramids \cite{adelson1984pyramid}.

-\paragraph{Temporal Data.} PC has enjoyed some success in the much more difficult realm of temporal sequence modeling.
-Notably, \cite{chalasani2013deep,chalasani2014context,santana2015parallel,chen2019minimum} developed a hierarchical neural generative modeling framework based on PC that focused on processing natural video data, where top-down information (inferred latent causal factors) was used to modulate the activities of lower-layers, aiming to extract locally invariant representations.
-Preceding this development was PC formulated as a Kalman filter \cite{rao1997dynamic,erdogmus2002modified}, which was demonstrated to work well on small sequential snippets of natural images.